 - 1. The credit earned in the high school course will be a permanent record on your student's transcript. - 2.
-The course is not a weighted course and grades earned will follow the Big Walnut unweighted GPA formula. - 3.
-If the course has a corresponding Ohio State Test (OST) End-of-course exam, your student must participate; courses with exams are: - a.
-Algebra I, Geometry, Biology, American history and American government, English I and English II - 4.
-In the course of scheduling during freshman year, your student will have the opportunity to decide if grades earned in the Big Walnut High School course(s) taken in Middle School will show as a grade, or a P (for Pass).
-This decision has multiple impacts and should be carefully considered. - A "P" on a high school transcript will not count towards a student's GPA but will still count as earning the course credit. - If a student would like to become a Division I or II College athlete, and the course taken at Big Walnut Middle School is needed for NCAA requirements, a "P" will be seen as the equivalent to a "D" grade (1.0). - 5.
-The score earned on the OST End-of-course exam will become part of their permanent transcript and will count toward the points requirement for graduation. - a.
-For each of the seven end-of-course state tests, a student earns one to five graduation points.
-Students have the potential to earn a total of 35 points.
-To meet the graduation requirement, a student must earn a minimum number of 18 points from all tests.
+If the course has a corresponding Ohio State Test (OST) End-of-course exam, your student must participate; courses with exams are: Algebra I, Geometry, Biology, American History, American Government and English II - 3.
+In the course of scheduling during freshman year, your student will have the opportunity to decide if grades earned in the Big Walnut High School course(s) taken in Middle School will show as a grade or a P (for Pass).
+This decision has multiple impacts and should be carefully considered. - a.
+A "P" on a high school transcript will not count towards a student's GPA but will still count as earning the course credit. - b.
+If a student would like to become a Division I or II College athlete, and the course taken at BWMS is needed for NCAA requirements, a "P" will be seen as the equivalent to a "D" grade (1.0). - c.
+Please complete the following form and turn it into the HS Counseling office.
+Completion of Middle School Courses for High School Credit - 4.
+The score earned on the OST End-of-Course exam will become part of their permanent transcript and will count towards the points required for graduation.